shotgunsoftware/tk-framework-desktopserver/resources/python/README.md

 ### Create virtualenvs

-For Windows 10, Centos 7 and Mac, create 3 virtualenvs with every python version 2.7, 3.7, 3.9.
+For Windows 10, Centos 7 and Mac, create 3 virtualenvs:
+- tk-framework-desktopserver-2-7-18 with python version 2.7.18
+- tk-framework-desktopserver-3-7-12 with python version 3.7.12 (could be different version in windows)
+- tk-framework-desktopserver-3-9-10 with python version 3.9.10 (could be different version in windows)

 We highly recommend use [pyenv](https://github.com/pyenv/pyenv).

 **Note for Windows:**
 - Use an admin powershell console.